Nothing Is True & Everything Is Possible: Background and production

 Recording for the album took place throughout 2019 and early 2020, with the band documenting the process via a WhatsApp number that fans could follow to receive studio updates directly.
 Nothing Is True was produced by Reynolds; "it gave us more attention to detail.
 There are more hours that have been put into this album than any other – a lot more sweat, toil, and crippling indecision!"

-When asked about the meaning of the title, Reynolds stated "The ‘Nothing Is True’ part is a statement of what it feels like to be alive in 2020, it's hard to grasp the truth.
+When asked about the meaning of the title, Reynolds stated "The 'Nothing Is True' part is a statement of what it feels like to be alive in 2020, it's hard to grasp the truth.
 There's so much tribalism, bias and ulterior motives everywhere, and it's becoming increasingly difficult to know where to place your trust.
-And I love the ‘Everything Is Possible’ part, because the usual phrase is ‘Anything Is Possible’.
-And that's that empowering, motivational, ‘You can do anything; anything is possible!’ thing.
-But ‘Everything Is Possible’ makes it far more sinister.
-‘Anything’ implies choice, but ‘Everything’ is more daunting, because it takes the focus away from your choice.
-That, then, is a much better reflection of where we’re at, because possibility, traditionally, is a positive thing.
+And I love the 'Everything Is Possible' part, because the usual phrase is 'Anything Is Possible'.
+And that's that empowering, motivational, 'You can do anything; anything is possible!' thing.
+But 'Everything Is Possible' makes it far more sinister.
+'Anything' implies choice, but 'Everything' is more daunting, because it takes the focus away from your choice.
+That, then, is a much better reflection of where we're at, because possibility, traditionally, is a positive thing.
 But now possibility has become terrifying.
-The word ‘possibility’ is shifting to become much more of a layered, deep and scary concept.
+The word 'possibility' is shifting to become much more of a layered, deep and scary concept.
 The title also mirrored the music, and how we keep pushing ourselves."

 Although the songs share many lyrical themes in tune with a 2014 book with the identical title, Nothing Is True and Everything Is Possible, the band has not confirmed this is intentional.

 Release

 On 7 February 2020, the band began posting images across their social media and website featuring a new aesthetic.
-On 10 February, the band announced the album and premiered its lead single, { The Dreamer's Hotel }, on BBC Radio 1 with Annie Mac along with a string of intimate album release shows across Europe and the UK.
+On 10 February, the band announced the album and premiered its lead single, "The Dreamer's Hotel", on BBC Radio 1 with Annie Mac along with a string of intimate album release shows across Europe and the UK.
 These shows were later cancelled due to the then-burgeoning COVID-19 pandemic, prompting the band to announce their winter 2020 European and UK tour early, which was later postponed to June 2021.

-On 8 March 2020, the second single "thē kĭñg" was released.
-This was followed by the release of "T.I.N.A" and "THE GREAT UNKNOWN" on 22 March and 8 April, respectively.
-The band premiered the song "satellites* *" on BBC Radio 1 on 16 April, the eve of the album's release.
+On 8 March 2020, the second single "The King" was released.
+This was followed by the release of "T.I.N.A" and "The Great Unknown" on 22 March and 8 April, respectively.
+The band premiered the song "Satellites" on BBC Radio 1 on 16 April, the eve of the album's release.

 Nothing Is True & Everything Is Possible was released worldwide on 17 April 2020 through SO Recordings.